caiogranero/supermarket-receipt-manager/DATABASE.md

 - For Vercel/Neon: Use the connection string from your database provider

 ### Production
-- Set `DATABASE_URL` in Vercel environment variables
+- Set `POSTGRES_URL` in Vercel environment variables
 - Enable connection pooling for production workloads

 ## Database Commands